cmstead/js-codeformer/README.md

 ### Snippets ###

 VS Code comes with a number of basic snippets for generating common code.
 JS CodeFormer adds a few while trying to limit snippet overlap.
 This means the snippet selection will be enhanced rather than repeated.
+The list of snippets is long, and constantly improving, so listing all snippets is unreasonable here.

-Current Snippets:
+Current snippets support:

-- Variable
-- Parameter
-- Function (enhanced to support async and generators)
+- variables and parameters
-- Arrow Function
-- Promise then
-- Promise catch
-- Try/Catch
+- functions
-- Constructor
+- classes
-- Function call
+- promises
-- Template Literal
+- literal values
-- Immediately Invoked Function Expression (IIFE)

 ## Refactorings In Action ##